-Is your intention to find a person who you can have a good trustful relationship with?
-And you are meeting potentially suitable partners and in the beginning everything goes well, but after a little while you start being aware about the words, phone calls, text messages, initiation of dates and activities, etc.
+Is your intention to find a person with who you can have a good trustful relationship with?
+And you are meeting potentially suitable partners and in the beginning, everything goes well, but after a little while, you start being aware of the words, phone calls, text messages, initiation of dates and activities, etc.

-The poor mind gets caught in the game of the rules, impulses, desires and fears of rejection and judgment.
-However, on the background of this battle your consciousness keeps raising the question: why can’t things be easy and natural?
+The poor mind gets caught in the game of the rules, impulses, desires, and fears of rejection and judgment.
+However, in the background of this battle, your consciousness keeps raising the question: why can’t things be easy and natural?
 Why can’t we just agree that we like each other and start acting as our real selves?

 We Often Trust The Rules

 We start trusting the rules because they are supposed to lead us in the right direction and create the best outcome whether it is going into a relationship or dating a variety of people.
 Just like any other rules which are created to support our life and make it easier and better, we start relying on the rules and we allow them to lead us, making decisions for us and directing our actions.
 Why?
 Because we don’t trust ourselves, we are too scared of stepping into the territory where the risks are higher, but the rewards are much more satisfying too.

 What we often forget, though, is that going after what we truly believe in, regardless of the result, is empowering by all means because it allows us to follow our true selves instead of being part of the game.
 When we are not confident in ourselves and afraid that the other person will not like us for who we are, we trust the rules and we believe that they will put us in a safer place.

 What is the downside of playing the game?
 We feel worn out because we become dependent on the rules, we are not acting according to our desires and impulses, which is what we want to, we are doing what we have to or what is expected of us.

 Expectations are Another Interesting Phenomena